-Humpback chub have generally dominated hoop net catches in the lower 13.57 rkm of the LCR since fall 2000 (Figure 7).
+Humpback chub have generally dominated hoop net catches in the lower 13.57 rkm of the LCR since 2000 (Figure 6).
 Bluehead sucker displayed high variance in percent species composition because of highly variable annual catches.
-Native fish have comprised 91% of all fish captured since fall 2000.
-Fathead minnow (Pimephales promelas) were generally the dominant nonnative fish captured, comprising 6.5% of catch since 2000.
+Native fish have comprised 91.6% of all fish captured since fall 2000.
+Fathead minnow (Pimephales promelas) were generally the dominant nonnative fish captured, comprising 6.3% of catch since 2000.
 Catches of fathead minnow were variable and thought to result either from downstream transport of fish caused by floods in the LCR (Stone et al. 2007), or from extended periods of base flows during which local populations may have expanded.
 Other nonnative fish captured since 2000, listed in order of decreasing catch, included common carp (Cyprinus carpio), black bullhead (Ameiurus melas), channel catfish (Ictalurus punctatus), red shiner (Cyprinella lutrensis), plains killifish (Fundulus zebrinis), rainbow trout (Oncorhynchus mykiss), brown trout (Salmo trutta), and green sunfish (Lepomis cyanellus).
 A few fish thought to be razorback sucker (Xyrauchen texanus) and flannelmouth sucker hybrids have been captured since 2000, and these fish are treated as flannelmouth sucker for this report.
 Such hybrids were infrequently captured during monitoring efforts in the early 1990s (Douglas and Marsh 1998).
 Presumably under-represented in hoop net catches were adult channel catfish and adult common carp, which seldom enter our nets but are seen by field crews and captured by angling.
-In 2015, humpback chub again dominated trip catches (72% of captures), followed by speckled dace (13%), flannelmouth sucker (9%), and bluehead sucker (5%).
-Native fish comprised 99% of fish captures.
+In 2016, humpback chub dominated trip catches (55% of captures), followed by speckled dace (16%), bluehead sucker (16%), fathead minnow (6%), and flannelmouth sucker (5%).
+Native fish comprised 98% of fish captures.